Career Timeline of Ben Shelton: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Ben Shelton made an impact.

-Ben Shelton is an American professional tennis player known for his achievements in the sport.
-He reached a career-high singles ranking of world No. 5 in November 2025 and No. 68 in doubles in May 2024.
-Shelton is currently the highest-ranked American male singles player.
+Benjamin Todd Shelton is an American professional tennis player.
+He reached a career-high ATP singles ranking of world No. 5 on November 10, 2025 and No. 68 in doubles on May 20, 2024.
+He is currently the No. 2 ranked American singles player.

-In December 2020, Ben Shelton reached a junior combined ranking of No. 306 on the ITF junior circuit.
+In December 2020, Ben Shelton reached a junior combined ranking of No. 306.

-At the Cincinnati Open, Shelton reached the third round of the US Open, defeating former 2020 champion Dominic Thiem in his final US Open.
+At the Cincinnati Open in 2020, Shelton defeated former 2020 champion Dominic Thiem in his final US Open.

-In 2020, Ben Shelton was a runner-up at the USTA Boys 18s Winter Nationals.
+In 2020, Ben Shelton was the runner-up at the USTA Boys' 18s Winter Nationals.

 2021: Singles Matches Record